jafarlihi/cppq/README.md

   std::string TemplateID;
 } EmailDeliveryPayload;

-// Provide conversion to JSON
-void to_json(nlohmann::json& j, const EmailDeliveryPayload& p) {
+// Provide conversion to JSON (optional, you can use any kind of payload) void to_json(nlohmann::json& j, const EmailDeliveryPayload& p) {
   j = nlohmann::json{{"UserID", p.UserID}, {"TemplateID", p.TemplateID}};
 }